Tazi0/plezy/docs/offline_playback.md

-# Offline Playback Implementation
+# Offline Downloads & Playback Implementation

-This document describes how offline media playback has been implemented in Plezy.
+This document describes how offline media downloads and playback have been implemented in Plezy.

 ## Overview

-The offline playback functionality allows users to play downloaded media files using the existing video player infrastructure.
-When a user taps on a completed download, the app will use the local file path instead of streaming from the Plex server.
+The offline functionality allows users to download media files from Plex servers and play them locally using the existing video player infrastructure.
+Downloads are real video files fetched from Plex and stored locally for offline access.

 ## Architecture